|

 "Horrible," Jasmin said.
 "Absolutely horrible."

-"The wedding is going ahead next month, by the way.
-They've put it
+said.
+“The wedding is going ahead next month, by the way.
+They’ve

 "Are we going to come back for it?"